Best Oxygen Analyzer (for Concentrators)

 What Is Oxygen gas?

-- O2 is used for life support in spacecrafts, aircrafts, submarines, and vet hospitals
+- Used for life support in spacecraft, aircraft, submarines, and veterinary hospitals where animals need oxygen to breathe.

-- O2 is used as a propellant in rockets
+- Used as a propellant in rockets to enable combustion and thrust.

 Why Is Oxygen Gas So Important?